18F/handbook/pages/tools/zoom.md

 > - Do not share links to Zoom meetings or classrooms via publicly available
 >   social media outlets.
 Provide the links directly to specific invitees.
 > - For public meetings hosted by GSA, limit screen sharing to "Host Only".

+## Tips
+For accessibility, we encourage using [visual descriptions]({% page "/general-information-and-resources/visual-descriptions-guide/" %}) when you introduce yourself in a Zoom meeting.